MartorelliLuca/PalestraDB/README.md

             git clone https://github.com/MartorelliLuca/PalestraDB.git

        2) Set up your database using the provided SQL schema files.
 You can do this by running SQL scripts in your preferred database management tool.
+       3) (Optional) You have the choice to perform initial inserts to prevent having an empty database when you start.

 Database Schema